palewire/go-big-with-github-actions/docs/ec2.md

 ![GitHub settings](_static/tokens-dropdown.png)

 Give your token a name and then select the "repo" checkbox, which will provide the necessary permissions.
+If you want to use this Action for a significant time period, you should extend the expiration date beyond the default of 30 days.

 ![GitHub settings](_static/tokens-perms.png)